Canada-Israel relations

 - The CIFTA was Canada’s first FTA outside of North America, following the NAFTA (1994).
 Its modernization improves access to the Israeli market for Canadian companies, and new inclusive trade provisions on gender, small and medium-sized enterprises and corporate social responsibility, as well as new labour and environmental protections, signals the importance of ensuring that the benefits and opportunities that flow from trade and investment are widely shared.

-Israel is an important economic partner for Canada in the Middle East and North Africa region, with a full range of business possibilities including trade and investment.
-Since the original CIFTA entered into force in 1997, two-way merchandise trade has more than tripled, totalling more than $1.6 billion in 2020.
-Canadian direct investment in Israel reached $515 million and Israeli direct investment in Canada reached $617 million in 2020.
+Israel is an important economic partner for Canada in the Middle East, with a full range of business possibilities including trade and investment.
+Since the original CIFTA entered into force in 1997, two-way merchandise trade has more than tripled, totalling more than $1.8 billion in 2024.
+Canadian direct investment in Israel reached $1.5 billion and Israeli direct investment in Canada reached $1.9 billion in 2023.

 A key element of the commercial relationship is collaboration in science, technology and innovation (STI).
 Bilateral STI relations are strong, developed through more than 20 years of close collaboration.
 The Government of Canada has partnered with Israel to support joint research, development and commercialization projects.
 The governments of Ontario and Quebec have also established programs to support companies and researchers pursuing partnerships with Israel.